sje96/cs350elegant-props-01/README.md

 ### 3. Return to the html page you edited above and write code to show the zip code as well.

-messenger App
+TODO: messenger App
 ----
-The messenger app is responsible for storing, displaying and managing communication between customers and real estate agents.
-Below are two example use cases for this app.
+__The messenger app is responsible for storing, displaying and managing communication between customers and real estate agents.
+Below are two example use cases for this app.__

-Use Case: Customer submits a message for a real estate agent regarding a specific property.
+_Use Case: Customer submits a message for a real estate agent regarding a specific property._

-Use Case: Real estate agent reads messages left by customers regarding a specific property.
+_Use Case: Real estate agent reads messages left by customers regarding a specific property._

-TODO

 ### 4. Implement a model for the messenger app called __Message__ (messenger/models.py).
 This model has the following attributes: a subject line, the message text, date created, and email of the person submitting the message.